ranon-rat/memedroidWebScrapingGo/readme.md

-# webScrappingWithGolang
+# memedroidWebScrapingGo

-its a simple web scrapper who extract memes from the page memedroid
+its a simple web scrapper who extract memes from the page [memedroid](https://es.memedroid.com/)

 you can use it in your webpage because its a simple api.